citation-file-format/citation-file-format.github.io/about.md

 of which software may be an important part.
 Therefore, research software should be cited.

-If someone wants to **determine independently** whether the argument or research results presented in an academic work are correct and should be treated as scientific knowledge, they need access to all material underpinning the work, so that they can reproduce the results.
+If someone wants to **determine independently** whether the argument or research results in an academic work are correct and should be treated as scientific knowledge, they need access to all material underpinning the work, so that they can try to reproduce the results.
 They also need access to the material if they want to **gauge its strength and validity**.
-Access to the material that has been used in research is provided through citations, and in any computational research the material typically includes software.
+Access to material that has been used in research is provided through citations, and in any computational research the material typically includes software.
 Therefore, research software should be cited.

+### Why citation files?

+{% capture tldr-2 %}
+#### TL;DR
+{: .no_toc}
+- Software citation metadata must be provided by the software authors.
+- Software citation metadata must include software-specific information.
+{% endcapture %}

+<div class="notice--small">{{ tldr-2 | markdownify }}</div>

+If you want to cite an academic work, you need certain information about it: the *citation metadata*.
+If you want to cite a paper, that metadata is readily available on the title page of the paper, or on the publisher's website for the paper.

+Software has no title page, and so the correct citation metadata for software is often much harder to determine.
+For example, not all software authors may be contributors to a repository, and vice versa.

+Also, there are some software-specific metadata that are import for citation:
+For example, you may need to identify the version of the software that you have used in your research to enable reproducibility.

+The only people that can provide the correct and complete citation metadata for software are the software authors themselves.
+A good way for them to do this, is to provide a file with their source code that contains the respective metadata, for example a `CITATION.cff` file in the Citation File Format.

-## Why the Citation File Format?
+### Why the Citation File Format?

-1. General rationale
-  1. provide citation info
-  2. CITATION files
+The Citation File Format

 2. Rationale for CFF
   1. and its signle-mindedness & implementation details
   2. as opposed to otherformats

-# Community governance
+## Community governance

 State now
 Community input
 Plans

-## Steering committee
+### Steering committee

-# History timeline
+## History timeline

 ## Status